bundz/json-to-gantt/README.md

 From json to gantt char.
 (Python)

 ## How it works
-- Simple wrote your json file like this:
+- Simple write your json file like this:

 ```javascript
 {